Last day in Mérida

 While they were out there, dad wanted to check on one of the other buildings on the land and got in the van to drive over there.
 He hit the German shepherd with the van and drug her a little ways before my mom could get his attention with her screaming to stop.

 They raced her to the vet and she had internal bleeding and was scraped up.
 She was in a lot of pain.

 My trip was over.
 There would be no eating anyplace new, or any eating at all.
-I stood at the edge of my favorite park in one of my favorite cities and felt my heart torn out of me.
+I stood at the edge of Santa Lucia Park in one of my favorite cities and felt my heart torn out of me.

 I walked, in shock and disbelief back to the casa.
 I questioned everything.
 If I hadn't come on this trip, none of this would have happened.
 It was all my fault.